Graphs and complexes of lattices: A functor theorem

 \subsection{Right angled buildings}

+We now recount the background we need, fore more information the reader is referred to Davis' book \cite{Davis2008}.
 Let $(W,I)$ be a right-angled Coxeter system.
 Let $N$ be the finite nerve of $(W,I)$ and $P'$ be the simplicial cone on $N'$ with vertex $x_0$.
 A \emph{right-angled building} of type $(W,I)$ is a polyhedral complex $X$ equipped with a maximal family of subcomplexes called \emph{apartments}.
 Such an apartment is isometric to the Davis complex for $(W,I)$ and the copies of $P'$ in $X$ are called \emph{chambers}.
 Moreover, the apartments and chambers satisfy the axioms for a Bruhat--Tits building.

 Let $\cals$ denote the set of $J\subseteq I$ such that $W_J\leq W$ is finite.
 Note that $W_\emptyset=\{1\}$ so $\emptyset\in\cals$.
 For each $i\in I$, the vertex $P'$ of \emph{type} $\{i\}$ will be called an \emph{$i$-vertex}, and the union of the simplices of $P'$ which contains the $i$-vertex but not $x_0$ will be called the \emph{$i$-face} There is a one-to-one correspondence between the vertices of $P'$ and the types $J\in\cals$.